mrakgr/Trading-Journal/journal_2025.md

 I'll never get to fix this.
 I'll never get to make it right.
 All I have is 100k more and some new skills.

 I can count my lucky stars that the upcoming petrol station price prediction job ended up being the residual of it.
-That is an actually good opportunity where I will have proper control over the techical direction.
+That is an actually good opportunity where I will have proper control over the technical direction.
 And it has potential to grow bigger and into a quant trading job eventually.

 I myself got screwed over, but at least I managed to make it right for Thomas so far.

 10:25am.
 I'll take a break today.
 I just don't feel like doing any work until my heart has settled.

+11:15am.
+Let me finish catching up to Frieren and I might do some programming today.
+I can just pass the rng and the dicts into the training loop.
+I can do random action selection.
+Just a little bit to break the ice.